Nina Manova in her Pilates studio

 Nina Manova

 I grew up in Macedonia as a competitive athlete.
 Sport taught me discipline, resilience, and an intimate awareness of what a body can and cannot do on any given day.
+That early relationship with movement shaped the way I understand health, performance, and the importance of listening to the body.
 When I moved to the United States, I carried that awareness into a new career — teaching movement.

-For the past fifteen years, I've taught Pilates in every setting imaginable: in people's living rooms, in residential building gyms, inside corporate wellness programs, in hospital employee health initiatives, and across multiple dedicated Pilates studios.
-Each environment taught me something different about how people relate to their bodies and what they actually need from a movement practice.
+For the past fifteen years, I've taught Pilates in a wide range of environments: in people's living rooms, in residential building gyms, within corporate wellness programs, in hospital employee health initiatives, and across dedicated Pilates studios.
+Each setting taught me something different about how people relate to their bodies and what they actually need from a movement practice.

-What they need, in most cases, is not more intensity.
+In most cases, what people need is not more intensity.
 It's more attention.
 More precision.
-More honesty about where they are and what will actually help them get to where they want to be.
+More honesty about where they are and what will actually help them move forward.

-My approach is rooted in classical Pilates — the original system designed by Joseph Pilates — but it's adapted to every individual I work with.
+My approach is rooted in classical Pilates — the original system designed by Joseph Pilates — but it is always adapted to the individual in front of me.
 I don't follow trends.
-I follow the body in front of me.
+I follow the body.

 15+